AddinX/AddinX.github.io/addinx/fluent_builder_quickstart.md

 Name the starting class ***Program*** and it needs to be inheriting from  ***IExcelAddIn*** (ExcelDna.Integration).
 Only the method *AutoOpen* need to be filled.

 In the *AutoOpen* method we will instantiate the unique instance of the Excel application from the *AddinContext* created above.
+You can instanciate in this method the inversion of controls container.

 {% highlight dotnet %}
     public class Program : IExcelAddIn